 DJ will take a look at Blues guitarist Bo Diddley and teach you the "Bo Diddley beat."Length: 13:26 Difficulty: 1.5 Members Only

 Dj is back yet again with more on the style of Bo Diddley.
 Here is will dive more into his style of solos as well as an in depth explanation of how the songs are played out.
 Get comfortable everyone and...Length: 22:15 Difficulty: 2.0 Members Only

 Dj brings a kicking finish to the style of Bo Diddley by teaching you how to implement his style of playing to your's.
 With a quick review of what he has taught so far, Dj will play the backing track as...Length: 10:59 Difficulty: 2.5 Members Only

-DJ returns to his Blues guitar series with the introduction of a complete long form blues.
-Through the next 12 lessons, DJ will be providing a phrase by phrase blues solo.
-By the end of this min-series,...Length: 3:38 Difficulty: 2.5 Members Only
+DJ returns to his blues guitar series with the introduction of a complete blues solo.
+Through the next 12 lessons, DJ will provide a phrase-by-phrase breakdown of the solo.
+By the end of this mini-series,...Length: 3:38 Difficulty: 2.5 Members Only

 DJ is back with Phrase #2 of the Swing Blues Solo.
-This lick is designed to outline the four chord of the 12 barre blues progression.Length: 3:10 Difficulty: 2.5 Members Only
+This lick is designed to outline the IV chord.Length: 3:10 Difficulty: 2.5 Members Only

-DJ is back with another phrase to add to his Swing Blues Solo.
+DJ is back with another phrase of his swing blues solo.
 The third phrase of the first solo is also your first turnaround.
-In this lick you'll outline the those chords to bring us to the next phrase...Length: 3:22 Difficulty: 0.0 Members Only
+In this lick, you'll outline the chords that bring us back to the top of the form.Length: 3:22 Difficulty: 0.0 Members Only